 Narrow old town, pretty harbor

-The lively town with 40,000 inhabitants has been founded during the period of classical antiquity.
-The name (mone polis = only city) still sounds Greek.
-In addition to the narrow old town with clotheslines over narrow streets, there is a picturesque harbor, over which towers the mighty fortress of 1522.
-In the Cathedral of Maria Santissima della Madia, just behind the choir, you will notice an icon carved in Cyprus in 1208, which has been doing wonders every now and then.
+The lively little city with a good 40.000 inhabitants is a foundation of the classical antiquity, a thing that is still noticeable by the Greek name (mono polis = only city).
+In addition to the narrow old town with clotheslines across slim alleys, there is a picturesque harbor over which the massive fortress from 1522 towers.
+In the cathedral Maria Santissima della Madia, right behind the choir, there is an icon that was carved in Cyprus in 1208 and has been doing miracles every now and again every since.